 Guinness Chocolate Milk

 Did you know that Guinness works surprisingly well in mixed drinks?
+Seriously, there are many delicious Guinness cocktails.
 The malty flavor and slight bitterness contrasts well against many other ingredients.

 Guinness chocolate milk is one way to have some fun with Guinness.
 The cocktail simply combines Guinness with the regular ingredients for chocolate milk, including cocoa powder, sugar, and vanilla extract.
 Such ingredients work well with regular milk or with almond milk.